 The majority of melanoma cases are attributable to UV exposure.8-10 Other possible factors include genetics and immune system deficiencies.

 Q. Who gets melanoma?

-- You have a substantially increased risk of developing melanoma if you have more than 50 moles, large moles or atypical (unusual) moles.2
+- Have more than 50 moles, large moles or atypical (unusual) moles.2,12,30

-- Your risk is increased if you have a family history of melanoma.2
+- Have a family history of melanoma.2

 Q. What are atypical moles?